Ferdinand Topacio: Counsel for Joseph Estrada

-Showbusiness links
+Entertainment industry links

-Topacio also represents showbusiness personalities.
+Topacio also represented personalities in the entertainment industry.
 He was counsel of teen star Yasmien Kurdi in a string of sexual harassment cases against another actor Baron Geisler in 2009, and of actress Angelica Jones in her electoral protest for a seat in the Provincial Board of Laguna (1st District) in 2007.
 On October 11, 2011, the case against Baron Geisler was settled amicably after he publicly apologized to Yasmien Kurdi in a press conference.
 In January 2013, he served as lawyer of Sarah Lahbati to her case against GMA Network due to her alleged disloyalty with the network.
 In July 2013, his legal services were also secured by multi-awarded actress Claudine Barretto, dubbed by entertainment press as "The Optimum Star," to represent her in petition for temporary protection order (TPO), permanent protection order (PPO) and custody of her children against her husband, actor Raymart Santiago, before the Marikina Regiona Trial Court.

 In 2012, Topacio served as legal counsel to teen actress Bea Binene's charitable foundation and other legal matters.
 Being deeply involved in showbusiness, Topacio was also romantically linked with many actresses and other celebrities.
 In 2012, there were talks of a relationship between Binene and Topacio.
 There after, he was linked to TV5 Artista Academy newbie, Marvelous Alejo.
 There were also talks of an amorous relationship with model, Denice Cornejo in 2015.
 Topacio has denied all of these reports.
 Recently, there were reports of an affair between Topacio and actress/cosplayer, Myrtle Sarrosa.
 Topacio has refused to comment.

 Topacio also represented model, Deniece Cornejo as defense counsel in a serious illegal detention case filed by actor Vhong Navarro against her and other persons involving an incident where Navarro was allegedly mold and detained.
 On September 16, 2014, upon Topacio's application, Cornejo and co-accused, Cedric Lee and Simon Raz, were granted bail by the Trial Court.
 The order granting bail was affirmed by the Court of Appeals on October 20, 2017.
 In July 2014, Topacio assisted Heartthrob Aljur Abrenica in filing a suit against GMA7 to compel the latter to rescind his contract with the studio citing "lack of respect and "mismanagement".
 On March 10, 2015, however, Topacio withdrew as Abrenica's counsel saying that certain key officials of GMA Artist Center has made their withdrawal a condition for entertaining talks of reconciliation with Mr. Abrenica.
 Abrenica is now with ABS-CBN Star Magic Artist Management.